NotAShelf/nvf/docs/release-notes/rl-0.8.md

 - Use conform over custom autocmds for LSP format on save
 - Move LSP keybinds and other related plugin integrations into an LspAttach event.
+- Allow multiple formatters in language modules.
+- Fixed `prettier` in astro and svelte, and removed `prettierd` due to high complexity that would be needed to support it.

 [diniamo](https://github.com/diniamo):